tanawadeatharva/BharatVECTO/Documentation/User Manual/3-simulation-models/Electric_Storage.md

 - Minimum state of charge
 - Maximum state of charge
 - Voltage of the battery pack over state of charge
 - Internal resistance of the battery pack over state of charge.
-The internal resistance can either be constant over the pulse duration or depending on the length of the pulse duration
+The internal resistance can either be constant over the pulse duration or depending on the length of the pulse duration (see [.vbatr Battery Internal Resistance](#battery-internal-resistance-file-.vbatr))

 The voltage curve over state of charge is described in [Battery Internal Voltage File (.vbatv)](#battery-internal-voltage-file-.vbatv) and the internal resistance curve over state of charge is described in [Battery Internal Resistance File (.vbatr)](#battery-internal-resistance-file-.vbatr).
 The file format of the maximum current map is described in [Battery Max Current Map (.vimax)](#battery-max-current-map-.vimax).